 The Utility recorded purchased power expense of \$9,570 in the test year.
-Staff decreased this account by \$78 to remove late fees and reflect the appropriate amount of purchased power expense.
+Staff decreased purchased power expense by \$78 to reflect actual invoices for TKCB.
 As such, staff recommends a purchased power expense of \$9,492.

 Chemicals Expense (718)